danielballan/personal-blog/content/posts/2019-07-24-use-entrypoints-more.md

 ---
 title: The SciPy Ecosystem Should Use Custom Entrypoints More
+summary: Python library developers can declare custom ``entry_points`` in their packages.
+This language feature is a good fit for "plugin discovery", and it should be more widely used.
 date: 2019-07-25
 ---

-*Summary: Python library developers can declare custom ``entry_points`` in their packages.
-This language feature is a good fit for "plugin discovery", and it should be more widely used.*

 Think of a Python library that has some programmatic interface, some protocol, intended to be "pluggable" by other libraries.
 Sometimes it is useful to search